jubianchi/jsimple/README.md

 #### Service factories

-Sometime you will want to have a new instance of a service each time you fetch it from jimple.
+Sometime you will want to have a new instance of a service each time you fetch it from jsimple.
 This is where factories are useful:

 ```js
 container.factory("session", (c) => {